danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 ## Background

 But first, a little background.
-Our team is composed of three senior engineers (looking for a fourth at the time of this writing), and a product manager.
+Our team is composed of three engineers (looking for a fourth at the time of this writing), and a product manager.
 We also have an engineering manager who manages several teams.
 There is no QA as the product has a thorough suite of end-to-end tests that cover just about every feature and workflow.

 The product consists of several publicly accessible web apps, built with Rails and MySQL.
 Our team is in full control over the product direction, features to be added and tech debt that should be addressed.
 The code base is very large, having been developed and iterated on over 10 years.